warang580/errdata-heaven/README.md

 # Maybe later

+- (@TODO: explain that it chooses to not handle "native" errors auto-magically ... yet ?)
+  - Or does it ?
+I've never tested it
 - `H.merge((d1, d2, d3, ...) => {}, p1, p2, p3, ...)` ?
 - `H.rescue` (err -> errdata) ?